-Division 3 ( $3^{rd}$ year in project suggested)
+Division 3 (3rd year in project suggested):

-- Exhibit notebook that includes the following: - Book #1 - Five-generation pedigree chart, ancestors #1 through #31.
+- Book #1

+- Five-generation pedigree chart, ancestors #1 through #31.
 Computer programs do not generally print chart numbers, so if you are using a computer program, make sure you have the correct number of ancestors.
 If an ancestor is UNKNOWN, please indicate as UNKNOWN.
-You must use the pedigree charts listed at www.extension.purdue.edu/4h, 4-H 748Pc-W or 4-H 748Pbw-W, or the commercial software forms, but not the old "packet"
+You must use the pedigree charts listed at the www.extension.purdue.edu/4h, 4-H 748Pc-W or 4-H 748Pb-W or the commercial software forms, but not the old "packet" pedigree charts.

-pedigree charts

 - Additional Family Group Sheets for generation five (5).
-Sources of information must be filled in on family group sheets (see section "Recording the Information" in Indiana 4-H Genealogy Resource Guide 4-H 748.).
+Sources of information must be filled in on family group sheets (see section "Recording the Information" section of the Indiana 4-H Genealogy Resource Guide 4-H 748).

 - Book #2 (Ancestors 16-31 information)

 - Additional information worksheets

 - A diary of your work

-- Book #3 (Ancestors 16-31 information)

-- Write an autobiography, the story of your life.
+- Book #3 (Ancestors 16-31 information) - Write an autobiography, the story of your life.
 Include pictures, relevant dates, and important events.
-OR, write an essay about what your hopes and dreams are for the future, or about life goals you hope to attain.

-- Any documents or pictures pertaining to these generations, correctly labeled.
+OR, write an essay about what your hopes and dreams are for the future, or about life goals you hope to attain. - Any documents or pictures pertaining to these generations, correctly labeled.